 Snowbirds can find great condos and apartments for rent at reasonable prices even during the winter if they book beforehand using one of the realtor websites listed below:

-- Weather: The winter weather in Las Vegas (Nevada) will normally be chilly during the day and cold during the night.
+Weather: The fall, winter, and spring weather in Las Vegas (Nevada) will normally be chilly during the day and cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Las Vegas (Nevada) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.